Plumbing (Waterline) Inventory

 Before field work begins, the property owner will receive multiple notices and must provide written approval.
 Work at each location is expected to take two to three hours and will be completed within the same day.
 After the field work is complete, crews will fill the holes and restore any areas disturbed.

-What happens if lead is Found in City Pipes Connected to My Home?
+What happens if lead is found in City waterlines connected to my home?

 If lead pipes are found in City pipes connected to your home, the pipes leading to the home will need to be replaced.
 Affected homes will receive Brita® water filters, lead testing kits and other assistance to keep the drinking water at lower lead levels until private service lines can be replaced.

-What happens if lead is Found in My Pipes That Connect to the City’s Water System?
+What happens if lead is found in my waterlines that connect to the City’s water system?

-You are responsible for any maintenance on replacement of your pipes.
+You will be responsible for any maintenance on replacement of your pipes.

 FAQs